 - Heat pressure cooker with oil, add cumins, pepper, curry leaves, ginger and fry for 30 sec.

 - Now add water, salt, turmeric and bring them to a boil.

-- Finally mix them with millets & dal and pressure cook them (after bringing to high pressure, simmer for 8 min.
+- Finally add millets & lentils and pressure cook them (simmer for 8 min after bringing to high pressure).

 - When the pressure is released, add a teaspoon of ghee (optional) & mash with the back of a ladle.

 - Serve hot millet pongal with coconut chutney & sambar (optional).

-- Please be careful with pressure cooking time as well as water & oil measurement as small change in them makes huge difference.
+- Please be careful with pressure cooking time as well as water & oil measurement; even a small change in them makes huge difference.

 - I used sunflower oil here.
 You can make this pongal rich by mixing equal portions of ghee (clarified butter) & neutral oil.